-Another study in Sweden79 found a high proportion of patients with aggressive, relapsing forms of MS were free from disease activity following hematopoietic stem-cell transplantation (HSCT).
-A group of 41 patients participated in this study.
-They had a mean annualized relapse rate of 4.1 in the year preceding treatment, which means that on average, these individuals with very active disease were each experiencing four relapses in one year.
-With a mean average follow-up time of nearly four years (47 months) after receiving the HSCT procedure, 89 percent of the participants were relapse-free and 77 percent of the participants had no disability progression, as measured by the EDSS.
-In addition to the serious though expected side effects, including sepsis and fever, a small number of patients experienced other adverse events, such as a reactivation of herpes zoster in seven patients and thyroid disease in four patients; no deaths occurred in this trial.
+A study in Sweden97 found a high proportion of patients with aggressive, relapsing forms of MS, were free from disease activity following hematopoietic stem-cell transplantation (HSCT).
+A group of 41 patients participated, with a mean annualized relapse rate of 4.1 in the year preceding treatment, which means that on average, each was experiencing four relapses in one year.

+With a mean average follow-up time of nearly four years (47 months) after receiving the HSCT procedure, 89 percent of the participants were relapse-free and 77 percent of the participants had no disability progression, as measured by EDSS.
+In addition to the serious though expected side effects, including sepsis and fever, a small number of patients experienced other adverse events.
+These included a reactivation of herpes zoster in seven patients and thyroid disease in four patients; no deaths occurred in this trial.

-A second type of stem cell therapy utilizes mesenchymal stem cells, which can be derived from tissues other than bone marrow and do not require a "wiping out" of the immune system for their use.
-In a phase IIa study,80 10 patients with SPMS with involvement of the visual system were infused with self-derived (autologous) mesenchymal stem cells.
+A second type of stem-cell therapy utilizes mesenchymal stem cells, which can be derived from tissues other than bone marrow and do not require a "wiping out" of the immune system for their use.
+In a phase IIa study,98 10 patients with SPMS with involvement of the visual system were infused with self-derived (autologous) mesenchymal stem cells.

 The researchers found an improvement in visual function, as well as an improvement in other laboratory and imaging measures of optic nerve function.
 There were no serious adverse events or deaths.
 Although the mechanism by which mesenchymal stem cells exert their beneficial effects has not been fully worked out, these cells do not need to penetrate into the nervous system and grow at the site of lesions, such as the optic nerve.
-The results of this study were suggestive of a more generalized neuroprotective effect: this effect is discussed in the next section.
+The results of this study were suggestive of a more generalized neuroprotective effect; this effect is discussed in the next section.

-A third approach to investigating stem cell therapy, and perhaps the one most in-line with the commonsense notions about the potential uses of stem cells, is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple complex steps in order to be successful.
-Techniques must be utilized to harvest a patient's stem cells, grow and multiply them, administer them to the patient, ensure that they get into the central nervous system, ensure that they are not destroyed by the body's own immune system, ensure that they grow to become the correct type of cell (for instance, to restore myelin), and to ensure that they do not overgrow or cause damage to the nervous system.
+A third approach to investigating stem-cell therapy, and perhaps the one most in-line with the commonsense notions about the potential uses of stem cells. is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple complex steps in order to be successful.
+Techniques must be employed to: harvest a patient's stem cells; grow and multiply them; administer them to the patient; ensure that they get into the central nervous system; ensure that they are not destroyed by the body's own immune system; ensure that they grow to become the correct type of cell (for instance, to restore myelin); and to ensure that they do not overgrow or cause damage to the nervous system.

-This approach to stem cell therapy is being investigated in an open-label Phase I clinical trial81 announced in Fall 2013.
+This approach to stem-cell therapy is being investigated in an open-label Phase I clinical trial99 announced in fall 2013.
 This singlecenter trial plans to enroll 20 patients with progressive MS, and will infuse doses of stem cells harvested from the patients' own bone marrow directly into the cerebral spinal fluid (CSF), typically done via lumbar puncture, repeatedly over six months.

 As an open-label study, the primary endpoint will be to determine the safety of this approach.
 Potential subsequent investigations may pursue efficacy, ascertain the optimal dose and route of administration, and identify patients most likely to benefit from this therapeutic approach.
-It is important to recognize that, as a Phase I study, this project is at the earliest stages of experimental human research.
+It is important to recognize that, as an open-label, uncontrolled, unblinded Phase I study, this project is at the earliest stages of experimental human research.
+It cannot, by its very design, provide meaningful information about efficacy, despite what has been reported by the media.